- Why are we doing this? We have four core principles that lead our thinking about these changes to the undergraduate residences. Check them out here!

 - Twelve applications were submitted to CoRL.
 URGC approved nine as UTH-As for this academic year or next academic year.

-- How did you decide to keep co-ops, ethnic theme dorms and Greek houses as university theme houses?
+- How did you decide to keep co-ops, ethnic theme dorms and Greek houses as University Theme Houses?
 Throughout the ResX process, students clearly and consistently stated that there were three house types they found to be incredibly meaningful during their time at Stanford: co-ops, ethnic theme dorms and Greek houses.
 Each provides a distinct experience, and students were clear that they wanted these meaningful experiences to continue to be available.

 - For the current fraternities and sororities that have houses, how was it decided that they get to keep their houses?
 Was there a process?
 Our fraternity and sorority houses have been annually reviewed since 2014 through a process called “Standards of Excellence.”
 This is a process that all Greek-letter organizations went through, and that had the authority to remove housing from organizations that repeatedly do not meet the standards set by the university.
 Currently housed groups have been subject to the process and newly housed groups were approved through an application process in early 2020.

 - There are some houses you’ve designated for fraternities and sororities that currently aren’t assigned to specific organizations.
 How will that work?
 Can organizations apply to live in these houses?
 The Committee on Residential Learning is working on a process to review and recommend applicants to the Undergraduate Residence Governance Council (URGC).
-More info is coming soon!
+More information is coming soon!

 - 550 Lasuen used to be one of the houses for fraternities and sororities.
 I see that it is no longer listed and 1018 Campus Drive (previously Phi Sig) has been added.
 Why?
 Stanford and the Alpha Omega House Corporation (AOHC) have agreed that 550 Lasuen will be operated as a co-ed house until the end of AOHC’s lease term.
 1018 Campus Drive, which was operating as a non-Greek self-op, will now be available to house Greek-letter organizations.
 We chose this house as it has 26 residents and can provide a broader spectrum of house size for our fraternities and sororities, allowing the opportunity for housing for some of our smaller organizations.